ADumbDoor/Swim-Mill-Revamped/README.md

 ## What you need to know to succeed

 Please read at a *MINIMUM* the following pages.
 You don't need to be meticulous about your reading, but at a minimum read the information that seems important, and be familiar with the pages.
 Then, answer the following questions.
 This is not graded, but knowing the answers to these questions will help you immensely when you actually start to code this assignment:
-1. [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html) (and its related pages, at least the first three in the description)
+1. [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html) (and its related pages, at least the first three in the description.
+You may either use the POSIX shared memory implementation, or the [System V](https://man7.org/linux/man-pages/man2/shmget.2.html) implementation.
+If you choose to use the System V implementation, please read the pages linked in the [SEE ALSO](https://man7.org/linux/man-pages/man2/shmget.2.html#SEE_ALSO) section of [shmget](https://man7.org/linux/man-pages/man2/shmget.2.html).)

 2. [fork()](https://man7.org/linux/man-pages/man2/fork.2.html)